 Why trying to fix a ‘poorly reported bug’ reminds me of House M.D. (yes, the TV show)?

-House has a different approach, he looks where nobody looks, thinks what nobody thinks and prioritizes one theory above all others even it is not the seemingly logical one.
+- House has a different approach, he looks where nobody looks, thinks what nobody thinks, and prioritizes one theory above all others even if it is not the seemingly logical one.

-House is right (of course) and the patient is cured.
-And we are explained the reason of House’s decision which is a small, sometimes environmental detail missed by everyone but him.
+- House is right (of course) and the patient is cured.
+And we have explained the reason for House’s decision which is a small, sometimes environmental detail missed by everyone but him.

 But who is our House?
-Who is the mystical figure who will discover the reason of the bug and apply the necessary treatment?
+Who is the mystical figure who will discover the reason for the bug and apply the necessary treatment?

-Well, truth to be told, we don’t have a House and since we don’t live in a TV drama series, we don’t believe there could be one such all-knowing figure.
-Instead a pretty rigorous discipline that we impose both on ourselves and customers: the discipline to report a bug in a well-documented way so that we have all the facts before starting the investigation.
+Well, truth to be told, we don’t have a house and since we don’t live in a TV drama series, we don’t believe there could be one such all-knowing figure.
+Instead, a pretty rigorous discipline that we impose both on ourselves and customers: is the discipline to report a bug in a well-documented way so that we have all the facts before starting the investigation.